 The purpose of this online forum is to share knowledge and tools related to computational audiology.
 We hope to bring experts from different disciplines such as AI and Audiology together in order to stimulate innovations for hearing impaired people anywhere.
 We publish blog articles about current developments, highlight ongoing projects and publications by research groups, and aim to facilitate discussion.
 Here is an overview of services for professionals.
-In addition, the website is used to promote events related to computational audiology and as a central hub to share resources and funding opportunities that are useful for researchers and clinicians.
+In addition, the website is used to promote events related to computational audiology and as a central hub to share resources and funding opportunities, and job opportunities for researchers and clinicians.
 For clinicians, we added this overview of automated audiometry approaches.

 Anybody can leave a comment or share content to publish on the forum, after providing a name and valid email address.
 Comments only appear on the website after approval by the moderators.
 Content can be rejected if it is not within the scope of the forum or considered disrespectful.
 The tone of the forum is respectful and pleasantly informal.

 Computational audiology is the augmentation of traditional hearing health care by digital methods including artificial intelligence and machine learning.
 Continue reading

 Let’s democratize audiology for persons suffering from hearing loss worldwide.
 Promote FAIR data policies and Open Science initiatives in audiology for researchers and clinicians.
 Create methods to deal with the layers of complexity and enhance interoperability.
 If we work together with all stakeholders involved collaborate on global standards, on a computational infrastructure, and on policies to increase the transparency and responsible use of AI in audiology we can reduce the global burden of hearing loss.

 Join the Computational audiology LinkedIn group via this link.
 Or join our Slack group.

 Add your repository to the Zenodo community for computational audiology via this link.

 Read our publication on computational audiology or check out videos on Computational Audiology TV.